YajasD/Getting-and-Cleaning-Data-Project/README.md

 ### Running the script

-The script is self-sufficient, with the only required change being updating the path to reflect the location of the files in your directory.
+The script is self-sufficient, with the only requirement being setting your working directory to reflect the location of the files in your directory (Path to 'UCI HAR Dataset folder).